Zemach and Friar radii of the proton and neutron from lattice QCD: Extrapolation of the form factors and integration

-Due to this smallness of the contribution of the extrapolated form factors, the precise form of the chosen model for the extrapolation only has a marginal influence on the resulting value for the Zemach radius.
-For example, if we replace the $z$-expansion by a dipole \ansatz (which also fulfills the constraints from Ref.\@ \cite{Lepage1980}), we find that the Zemach radius derived from any of our fit variations changes by at most 20~\% of the entire systematic error quoted in \cref{eq:result} below.
-Thus, adding the variation in $r_Z$ due to the extrapolation model quadratically to the systematic uncertainty in \cref{eq:result} would not change the latter significantly.
+Due to this smallness of the contribution of the extrapolated form factors, the precise form of the chosen model for the extrapolation only has a marginal influence on the resulting values for the Zemach radius and third Zemach moment.
+For example, if we replace the $z$-expansion by a dipole \ansatz (which also fulfills the constraints from Ref.\@ \cite{Lepage1980}), we find that the Zemach radius of the proton derived from any of our fit variations changes by at most 20~\% of the entire systematic error quoted in \cref{eq:result_rZp} below.
+Thus, adding the variation in $r_Z^p$ due to the extrapolation model quadratically to the systematic uncertainty in \cref{eq:result_rZp} would not change the latter significantly.

-Finally, we note that the major advantage of our approach based on the B$\chi$PT fits over an integration of the form factors on each ensemble is that the Zemach radius can be computed directly at the physical point, so that an extrapolation of results for the former to the physical point, which would entail further significant systematic uncertainties, is not required.
+Finally, we note that the major advantage of our approach based on the B$\chi$PT fits over an integration of the form factors on each ensemble is that the Zemach and Friar radii can be computed directly at the physical point, so that an extrapolation of results for the radii to the physical point, which would entail further significant systematic uncertainties, is not required.